ahmadbeirkdar/Library-Management-Software/README.md

 * Storing books, users and the sign in and sign out of the books

+* User and book search

 * Currently it could work as a personally library management software, it has the essential features.

+What is planned soon:

+* Due dates, with email system

+* Rolling out GUI slowly

 http://ahmad.ltd